Which boy names increased and decreased the most in popularity from 2013 to 2014?

 1986: 10 baby boys named Josimar [debut]

-The trendy baby name Xavi was probably inspired by Spanish soccer player Xavier “Xavi” Hernández, though I can’t match up the name’s debut to any particular event.
+The trendy baby name Xavi was probably inspired by Spanish soccer player Xavier “Xavi” Hernández.
+Though I can’t link the name’s debut to any particular event, I can tell you that the name saw peak usage in 2010 and 2011, at the height of Xavi’s career.

 2007: 21 baby boys named Xavi